 Trump has many times been compared to Joseph McCarthy, the infamous senator and firebrand at the center of the Second Red Scare in the early 1950s.
 The man who advised McCarthy during this time, Roy Cohn, also specifically mentored Trump on how to be ruthless and push big lies as a strategy toward political and cultural power and influence.
 A significant portion of McCarthy’s and Trump’s behavior fit the role of a demagogue.
 A basic definition of that word is “a political leader who seeks support by appealing to popular desires and prejudices rather than by using rational argument”.
 Synonyms include “rabble-rouser, political agitator, soapbox orator, fomenter, provocateur”.
-Indirectly or loudly, he repeatedly incites people to disdain and especially fear others who are different.
-His descriptions of the world involve multiple scapegoats: immigrants, refugees, Democrats, Obama, Clinton, China and many more.
+Indirectly or loudly, year after year, Trump incites people to disdain and fear others who are different.
+His descriptions of the world involve multiple scapegoats: immigrants, refugees, Democrats, Clinton, Obama, China and many more.
 Often, an enemy of Trump rapidly becomes an enemy of his followers.
-Anyone who doesn’t fall in line and applaud Trump is likely to be vilified at some point.
-His incredibly simplistic distinctions between “bad people” and “good people” gives his hearers an easy to understand worldview in which a few select groups of “other” people can be identified as urgent and dangerous threats: the mainstream press, those in the opposing political party and his critics in Hollywood.
+Anyone who doesn’t fall in line and submissively applaud him is likely to be vilified.
+His simplistic distinctions between “bad people” and “good people” gives his hearers an easy to understand worldview in which a few select groups of “other” people can be identified as urgent and dangerous threats: the mainstream press, those in the opposing political party and his critics in Hollywood.
 His followers don’t have to wrestle through those annoying gray areas.
-Trump’s hyper-macho persona brings out anger and forcefulness in those who desperately want to believe that all those outlandish things he says are true.
+Trump’s hyper-macho persona brings out anger and forcefulness in those who desperately want to believe that all the outlandish things he says are true.
 The Washington Post carefully documented 30,573 false statements he made during his presidency.

-His 2016 and 2020 presidential campaigns were built on the kinds of wild assertions and incendiary rhetoric has stirred up outrage, suspicion and hysteria similar to that of two famous movements in the 20th century.
+His 2016 and 2020 presidential campaigns were built on the kinds of wild assertions and incendiary rhetoric that stirred up outrage, suspicion and hysteria in other similar movements during the 20th century.
 One is the America First Committee of the 1930s, regarding their supreme concern for isolationist policies, quasi-fascist sympathies and alarmist attitudes.
-Trump has used the phrase “America first” many times, including during the Republican National Convention, though it’s not likely that he or his listeners are associating this terminology with the former organization.
-His tone recalls as well the The John Birch Society, founded in the 1950s and obsessed with grandiose conspiracies.
+Trump has used the phrase “America first” many times, including within his speech at the 2016 Republican National Convention, though it’s not likely that he or most of his listeners are associating this terminology with the former organization.
+His tone recalls as well the The John Birch Society, founded in the 1950s and obsessed with elaborate conspiracies.
 They alleged, for example, that President Eisenhower was secretly a communist.
 Interestingly, this organization was co-founded by Charles Koch, father to the Koch brothers who are the among the largest individual donors to conservative causes today.
 The Koch brothers, Charles and David, organized a group to give almost $900 million during the 2016 campaign.
 Compare that to probably America’s most famous liberal donor, George Soros, who’s highest donation years were 2004 and 2016 with $25-30 million each time.
 The Koch Industries fortune began largely through the construction of factories for both Joseph Stalin and Adolph Hitler.
 Trump has further entrenched his legacy of conspiracy theorizing by praising Alex Jones, arguably the world’s “conspirator-in-chief”.
 Jones uses his very influential multimedia company, Infowars, to distribute an abundance of radio shows, videos and articles.
 Each piece contains near credible sounding bits of news that sharply expand into predicting our worst fears coming true momentarily.
 Trump told him in an interview, “Your reputation is amazing.
 I will not let you down.”
-Jones praised him back and has since advocated for the Trump candidacy.
-He’s a man who’s made millions by spreading a diversity of very frightening underworld stories.
+Jones praised him back and later advocated for the Trump candidacy.
+He is a man that made millions by spreading a diversity of very frightening underworld stories.
 A recurring example: many of the most powerful business people and politicians are covertly plotting to mass murder 80-99% of the world population.
 Why?
 In order to control and oppress the rest of us or intentionally start World War III.

 Dictionary.com defines a fearmonger or scaremonger as “a person who creates or spreads alarming news”.
 Trump trades in this kind of paranoia, half-truth and emotionally driven judgment that unfortunately taps into some of the worst qualities in the American character.

-Many Trump supporters appear to be united and drawn to him by authoritarian tendencies:
+Many Trump supporters appear to be united and drawn to him by his and their authoritarian tendencies: